 Why Mowing Leaves Is Better Than Raking Them

-- In some communities, especially cities, raked leaves are swept up and washed into sewers.
-They move to streams and other waterways, releasing substances such as nitrogen that lead to algae growth.
-You can avoid this problem by mowing the leaves.
+- In some communities, especially cities, fallen leaves are raked, swept up, and washed into sewers.
+The leaf litter moves to streams and other waterways, releasing substances such as nitrogen that lead to algae growth.
+You can avoid this problem by mowing leaves.

-- Mowing the leaves to mulch also benefits the lawn that removal by raking doesn’t.
+- Mulch mowing leaves to benefit the lawn some advantages not guaranteed by removal with a rake.
 You help conserve soil moisture, suppress weed growth, and improve soil fertility.

 Other Methods to Turn Leaves Into Mulch

-Another method you can use to turn leaves into mulch is by raking the leaves up and creating leaf mulch, as explained below.
+Another best method you can use for mulching leaves is by raking the leaves up and creating leaf mulch, as explained below.

 Step 1: Gather and prepare the leaves

 As you gather the leaves, try to get rid of large rocks and sticks.
-While such smaller items will not disrupt the mulch too much, larger ones could disrupt the mulch spreading.
+While such smaller items will not disrupt the mulched leaves too much, larger ones could disrupt the mulch spreading.